 However, the most important test is the proctoscopy and colonoscopy where the doctor directly visualises the entire rectum and colon and is able to biopsy (take for analysis) any parts of the lining wall (the site of origin of all cancers) that look suspicious for cancer.

-An indirect alternative to examine the large bowel is the barium enema where the colon is filled with radio-opaque barium solution such that a negative image is projected on x-ray film and any irregularities of the colonic wall are noted.
+An indirect alternative to examine the large bowel is the barium enema or CT colography, where the colon is filled with radio-opaque barium solution such that a negative image is projected on x-ray film and any irregularities of the colonic wall are noted.